 Information about housing and students activities is available from the Office of Student Engagement.
 Exchange students will be placed in one of the dormitories on campus.
 Typically, exchange students will be placed in a double-occupancy room with another student, often a first-year or sophomore student.
 If you have any specific housing requests, please reach out to the Office of Student Engagement.

 Students will be automatically placed on the SWAT PLAN meal plan.
 Detailed information on meal plans is located on the Swarthmore Dining website.

 Tuition and Fees

 Tuition and fees depend on the type of exchange agreement that the home school has with Swarthmore College.
 All incoming exchange students pay their tuition to their home institutions and will not be charged for Swarthmore tuition.
-Many students will also pay room, board, and any other required fees to their home school, and will not be charged for Swarthmore on-campus housing or the SWAT PLAN meal plan.
+Many students will also pay housing, food, and any other required fees to their home school, and will not be charged for Swarthmore on-campus housing or the SWAT PLAN meal plan.
 Students from schools where the exchange agreement only includes tuition will be billed for Swarthmore housing and the SWAT PLAN meal plan for the duration fo their stay at Swarthmore.
-Please check with your home institution about room and board costs expected by your home institution and by Swarthmore.
+Please check with your home institution about housing and food costs expected by your home institution and by Swarthmore.